Atharvsky/Webstie/README.md

         <li><a href="#about">About</a></li>
       </ul>
       <br><br>
       <p>"Do something important in life.
-I convert green grass to code."<br>- Mr Camel</p>
+I convert green grass to code."<br>- Mr Atharva</p>
     </aside>
     <main class="content">
       <h2>About Me</h2>
-      <p>I don't look like some handsome horse, but I am a real desert king.
-I can survive days without water.</p>
+      <p>"I don't look like some handsome horse, but I am a real desert king.
+I can survive days without water" -Haha a joke.</p>
       <h2>My Career</h2>
-      <p>I work as a web developer for a company that makes websites for camel businesses.</p>
+      <p>I work as a web developer for a company that makes websites.</p>
       <hr><br>
       <h2>How Can I Help You?</h2>
       <table>